make-all/tuya-local/README.md

-If you would like to expose the learnt commands as buttons in the user interface you might want to take a look at the [Remote buttons](https://github.com/kongo09/remote_buttons) integration, which is compatible with Tuya Local.
+If you would like to expose the learnt commands as buttons in the user interface you might want to take a look at the [Remote buttons](https://github.com/kongo09/remote_buttons) integration, which is compatible with Ledvance Local.

 ## Contributing